 How does it work?
 The mobile SMS works in conjunction with your app to only allow certain people into your secure online forum/blog or membership site.
 SMS is ideal in this situation because it allows your member's instant contact - with a guaranteed 98% open rate.
 In comparison, email trails behind with a 20% open rate.

 #5: Use mobile SMS to pay for in-app items directly.
 Get your users to pay via premium SMS, so that money is deducted off their pre-paid airtime, or added to their phone bill at the end of the month.
 For cheap in-app purchases it's highly secure because no details need to be entered or shared.

 How does it work?
 The system works through code redemption or by accessing your app or website.
-A mobile SMS is sent to your user, who then sends a code back to you, allowing them to pay for app extra's without ever having to add in their payments details.
+A mobile SMS is sent to your user, who then sends a code back to you, allowing them to pay for app extras without ever having to add in their payment details.

 These great mobile SMS security tips will help you keep your apps secure, earning, and growing over the coming months.
 As you can see, SMS can not only support your security, it helps with damage control and improves your sales potential as well.